-- Proactive performance improvement - Performance information shared with all stakeholders persons served are involved with the organization.
-The service planning process is individualized, establishing goals and objectives that incorporate the unique strengths, needs, abilities, and preferences of the persons served.
+- Proactive performance improvement - Performance information shared with all stakeholders establishing goals and objectives that incorporate the unique strengths, needs, abilities, and preferences of the persons served.
 The persons served have the opportunity to transition easily through a system of care.